Article Categories

 2. Cost Inflation

-With government continuing big spending, inflation and supply shortages may be a persistent threat to community managers.
+With government continuing their big spending ways, inflation and supply shortages may be a persistent threat to community managers.
 Costs for contractors, utility services, and materials are rising.
-Condo association fees rose 19% in 2021 according to a Bloomberg report.

 3. Cybersecurity Threats

-The world is becoming a hostile place politically and unfortunately, some criminals are increasingly using the Internet to launch attacks on companies in the property management sector.
+The world is becoming a hostile place politically and unfortunately, some criminals are increasingly using the Internet to launch attacks on companies in the association management sector.
 Why?
-It could be this sector still uses outdated software and servers which are easier for hackers to access.
+They’re easy targets for disruption, and any infiltration causes American great psychological harm.
+Those associations that continue to use insecure servers, outdated software and legacy apps make themselves easy targets for global criminal hackers.

 In 2020, real estate tech firm RealPage was hit with a $10.5 million dollar loss along bad PR due to exposed client data.
 It was still reeling from an earlier hacker attack that cost the property company millions.
 And in 2021, Douglas Elliman’s property management business was hacked and thousands of residents had their personal data accessed.
 Douglas Elliman is the largest property management company in New York City, according to the TheRealDeal.